vickycabrera/vickycabrera/README.md

 ### Phychologist, Full stack web developer*
 *Also video game lover

 The part that enjoy the most of a project is when I am listening to the client and the vision they have of their product.
-Also enjoy giving it a really cool view!
+Also love giving it a really cool view!

 ## Checkout my work